dbullock1086/DNNTutorial/docs/DNNTutorial.md

 MK = PPV + NPV - 1
 $$

-And there are likely other statistical measures that you can find.
+And there are certainly other statistical measures that you can find.

 ---